DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ---

 ### What is Debussy?
-[Debussy](https://debyeusersystem.github.io/) is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for total scattering data from nanocrystalline and/or defective materials.
+[Debussy](https://debyeusersystem.github.io/) is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE), for computing total scattering data from nanocrystalline and/or defective materials.
 Debussy is written in Fortran90, while its GUI in Python3.
 Debussy is a free open-source software published under the terms of the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ### What can Debussy do?
 Debussy can be used to perform a full analysis of Small angle (SAXS) and Wide angle (WAXS) total scattering data, from modelling to fitting.
 A common analysis workflow consist in two main steps: